 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-The glossopharyngeal nerve ends deep inside of your neck near the back of your throat.
-Among its many functions, it enables swallowing.
-It’s also one of the few nerves in your body with three types of fibers:
+The glossopharyngeal nerve ends deep inside your neck, near the back of your throat.
+It’s one of the few nerves in your body with three types of fibers:

-There are many glossopharyngeal nerve functions.
-The glossopharyngeal nerve affects muscles, organs and body processes near your throat, such as the:
+The glossopharyngeal nerve supports muscles, organs and body processes near your throat, including your:

 Advertisement